bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 5/Chapter_5_Part_4.md

 - DC15 Intelligence (Investigation) check for each hour spent searching for valuables.
   - Success means they found 1d4 items of value worth 3d6x10gp each. (eg gems, art, metal or ceramic)
   - A result of 20 or higher will result in one of the following items:
-  - Once the PCs %nd either three of the four objects above or 1000 gp worth of valuables, they will have found everything possible.
+  - Once the PCs find either three of the four objects above or 1000 gp worth of valuables, they will have found everything possible.

 | d4  | Item                                                                                                                                                        |
 | --- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |